-Below are my top 4 tools which helped me to move on and rise up (excerpted from my Never Again Program).
+Below are my top 4 tools which helped me to move on and rise up.

 1. My first tool I developed was starting an “Invisible Blessings Journal.”
 I developed this tool after reading research studies by Professor Richard Lucas, from Michigan State University.
 Lucas looked at people who had experienced debilitating injuries – who were told they’d never be able to walk again.

 Lucas’ studies showed that although at first many folks were mired in cynicism and hopelessness, eventually these people not only returned to their former “happiness set point,” many reported rebounding to a higher-than-usual good mood – becoming happier than they were before their trauma!